 Instructions

-- Crack an egg into each mold over the pancake batter.
-Pierce the egg yolk with a toothpick and let it bleed (I've personally found this tastes better than biting into a whole egg yolk)
+- Crack an egg into each mold over the bread batter.
+Pierce the egg yolks with a toothpick so the yolk can spread out across as it bakes.

 J